SourasishBasu/PicoW-Ducky/README.md

 - [Ducky KeyLogger](https://github.com/hak5/usbrubberducky-payloads/tree/master/payloads/library/credentials/DuckyLogger)
 - [Persistent ReverseShell Ducky](https://github.com/drapl0n/persistentReverseDucky/tree/main)
 - [Mimikatz](https://github.com/gentilkiwi/mimikatz/wiki/module-~-sekurlsa) is an extremely powerful tool used within some payloads which is capable of extracting Windows user login credentials, hashes, keys, pin codes, tickets from the memory of `LSASS` (Local Security Authority Subsystem Service).
+- The [P4wnP1](https://github.com/RoganDawes/P4wnP1) repository consists of several payloads/scripts for a USB attack platform based on Raspberry Pi Zero or Pi Zero W which may be modified to work with the Pico devices as well.

 # Decrypting Passwords